ogecko/alpaca-benro-polaris/README.md

 ## User Group Feedback
 * Everyone who posted feedback on the [Polaris Camera Controller Global Group](https://www.facebook.com/groups/326138891873755).
-* All the words of encouragement kept this project going  - eg. Just wow!, So much of this yes, Love it, This is a cool project, Plate-solving would be awesome, Yes yes please, I'm all in, Absolute game changer, Great, Please make this work, Very exciting, Wow Wonderful, 100%, Super enthusiastic about this, This is absolutely wicked, Sounds Great, Awesome initiative, Amazing work, Most certainly very worthwhile, Bring it on !!, Keeping a bllodshot eye on this thread!
+* All the words of encouragement kept this project going  - eg. Just wow!, So much of this yes, Love it, This is a cool project, Would be awesome, Yes yes please, I'm all in, Absolute game changer, Great, Please make this work, Very exciting, Wow Wonderful, 100% Super enthusiastic about this, This is absolutely wicked, Sounds Great, Awesome initiative, Amazing work, Most certainly very worthwhile, Bring it on !!, Keeping a bllodshot eye on this thread!

-And finaly, just a brief notet about risks....
+And finaly, just a brief note about risks....

 ## Caution - Use at own Risk
 Please be aware that this is not official Benro Software.
 If you decide to use it - you are doing so at your own risk.